seanode/seanode.github.io/_posts/2014-02-21-march-2014-joyent-node-on-the-road.md

 We're thrilled to have Seattle host the show along with San Francisco and Portland, and hope to see have you join us!
-Please join us **Tuesday, March 18, 2014** from 6:00 to 9:00 PM for this great opportunity to listen to and interact with folks who are in the guts of Node.js.
+Please join us **Tuesday, March 18, 2014** from **6:00 to 9:00 PM** for this great opportunity to listen to and interact with folks who drive and lead Node.js.

 <img class="centered" alt="Joyent"
      style="width: 100%; max-width: 300px;"